 - Beginning in their second-year, residents have the opportunity to moonlight at several outpatient facilities.
 Residents are paid $75 per hour to be present at these facilities in the event that there is an adverse reaction to injected contrast material.

-- 20 days of vacation each academic year, taken in weekly blocks.
+- 20 weekdays of vacation each academic year, taken in weekly blocks.
 The fourth week can be taken as individual days.

 - House Officer holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, House Officer Birthday.

-- If a resident is on call for a hospital holiday, he or she can take a compensatory day off later on in the academic year OR can be reimbursed 1/365th pay
+- If a resident works on a house officer holiday, he or she can take a compensatory day off later on in the academic year OR can be reimbursed 1/365th of their annual salary.